Retezat National Park: Romania’s Most Precious Wilderness

 Retezat National Park is a must for passionate hikers and wilderness enthusiasts.
 It’s a true Carpathian rock fortress with 20 peaks over 2,000 meters and a maximum altitude of 2,509 meters on Peleaga Peak, the third highest in Romania.
 Hiking in Retezat National Park is a one of a kind experience as its trails are bordered by over 80 glacial lakes and tarns, including the largest of this kind in Romania, Bucura (8,8 hectares) and the deepest, Zanoaga (29 meters).

 It’s the ideal place for passionate bird watchers as half of the country’s bird species are found here, along with almost 1,200 plant species and a wide variety of endangered plants and spectacular wildlife.
-This is the first national park of Romania, a UNESCO Reservation of the Biosphere and one of the best conserved wild areas in the Carpathians.
+This is the first national park of Romania, a UNESCO Reserve of the Biosphere and one of the best conserved wild areas in the Carpathians.

 One of the last wilderness areas